 In section 4 of this report we have set out our conclusions and significant findings from our audit.
 This section includes our conclusions on the audit risks and areas of management judgement in our Audit Strategy Memorandum, which include:

-- Management override of controls; and - Valuation of level 3 investments.
+- Management override of controls; and - Valuation of investments within level 3 of the fair value hierarchy.